• Skip to primary navigation

 Making the dough- When adding the lemon juice, do it bit by bit.
 Not all lemons are the same size so you might end up with more juice than you need!
 You'll know the dough is ready when it comes together in a sticky mass, that can still be smooshed together into a smooth ball.

-Cutting out the cookie shapes- the lebkuchen dough is quite fragile so I suggest using a simple cookie cutter shape (a plain star for example, rather than a fancy pants one).
+Cutting out the cookie shapes- the lebkuchen dough is quite fragile so I suggest using a simple cookie cutter shape (a plain Star, Heart or Christmas trees for example, rather than a fancy pants one).
 A good non-stick surface to roll out on is also essential.
 I like this silicon mat for pastry work.

 Simply decorated vegan lebkuchen with a thin glaze only.